Compromising Is Not The Same As Settling: A Lesson On How To Find Happiness

 It Takes Two To Tango

-The guy for me is at least six feet tall, drives a luxury car, travels the world and has a career which will allow him to retire by 40.
+The guy for me is at least 6 feet tall, drives a luxury car, travels the world and has a career which will allow him to retire by 40.
 He’ll have to accept me for me, because I deserve someone who will put up with my bad moods and occasional shopping splurges.
 I’ll call the shots, but he has to be a man, too.
 I want to do what I want, but I also want him to want me to do what I want.
 Also, he has to love my family and friends and hang out with them all the time.
-I can’t deal with annoying in-laws though, so don’t even bring that around!
+I can’t deal with annoying in-laws though, so don’t even bring that up!

-The perfect girl has a bangin’ body, none of that flappity-flap going on.
+The perfect girl has a bangin’ body — none of that flappity-flap going on.
 She’s got to be able to give me what I want in the bedroom, and she needs to know how to cook and clean.
 I need a girl with her own life, but she needs to make time for me when I want to see her.
 She needs to have a job, but she can’t make more money than I do.
 She can’t be too close to other guys, and I don’t want to deal with her family drama.

 Compromising for a guy who doesn’t make a six-figure salary but has undying ambition and work ethic is hardly settling for less.
 Compromising for the girl who has a complicated past but a heart of gold is more like bartering for goods and getting the better trade.
-To find love, compromise is a must not only because you’re never going to find the “perfect” person of your dreams anyway, but because the perfect person will have a combination of qualities you could’ve never imagined in your dreams—and there’s no settling in that.
+To find love, compromise is a must not only because you’re never going to find the “perfect” person of your dreams anyway, but because the perfect person will have a combination of qualities you could’ve never imagined in your dreams — and there’s no settling in that.

 It’s Not The Job, It’s The Work You Do